Data Validation Error Format

 Line and Column

-Tabular document models
+5.2 Tabular document models

 Cell reference

-The cell reference locator format with name cell is used to reference a cell or a range of cells in a table as known from spreadsheet software.
-The locator value consists of a pair of column and row, optionally followed by colon (:) and another pair of column and row.
+The cell reference locator format with name cell is used to reference an individual cell in tabular data.
+The locator value consists of a pair of column and row.
 Columns are given in hexavigesimal system (A=1, B=2…, Z=26, AA=27, AB=28…) and rows are given by numbers, starting from 1.

-Hierarchical document models
+5.3 Hierarchical document models

 File path